 5th-10th century - "a church in honour of St Michael the Archangel on the top of the hill which is today called Edinburgh" is said to have been built by a group of Irish and/or Anglo-Saxon nuns.
-The claim is made by an author called Conchubranus, working no later than the first half of the twelfth century and probably drawing on an earlier source, history dating back well before the time of Malcolm III and St Margaret, but it is hard to recover a historical basis from Conchubranus' complex narrative, which is based on the assertion that St Monenna of Kileavy in Ireland was identical to St Modwenna of Burton-on-Trent in England, and contains highly varied chronological indicators - further complicated by references to St Edith and St Osyth, were among the nuns; a date in the late seventh century (coinciding with the Anglo-Saxon occupation of the area in 672-685) has been regarded as plausible by scholars, but remains very tentative.
+The claim is made by an author called Conchubranus, working no later than the first half of the twelfth century and probably drawing on an earlier source,5 which suggests that St Margaret's Chapel was perceived as having a long religious history dating back well before the time of Malcolm III and St Margaret, but it is hard to recover a historical basis from Conchubranus' complex narrative, which is based on the assertion that St Monenna of Kileavy in Ireland was identical to St Modwenna of Burton-on-Trent in England, and contains highly varied chronological indicators - further complicated by references to St Edith and St Osyth, were among the nuns; a date in the late seventh century (coinciding with the Anglo-Saxon occupation of the area in 672-685) has been regarded as plausible by scholars, but remains very tentative.